DebBidhi/VM-translator-/README.md

 ## Notes

-- The translator implements the VM specification as described in the Nand2Tetris course.
+- The translator implements the VM specification as described in the Nand2Tetris.
 - Special attention is given to handling function calls, returns, and maintaining the stack frame.
 - This project is part of a broader exploration into computer architecture and systems, providing hands-on experience with low-level computing concepts.